-Youth 8U, 10U and 12U teams shall be limited to a maximum of three (3) coaches, one head and two assistants, on the player-sideline during games.
+Youth 8U, 10U, and 12U teams shall be limited to a maximum of three (3) coaches, one head and two assistants, on the player-sideline during games.
 The officials shall be instructed to enforce this limitation and to direct any additional coaches or parents to sit on the sideline opposite the players with the fans.
+All coaches on the game sideline must be registered with the GBYLA, be USA Lacrosse Coach members, and complete all necessary background checking and training as required by USA Lacrosse.
+No more than three (3) coaches are allowed on the official team roster.

-There are no limitations on the amount of sideline coaches at the 14U, High School Varsity and JV levels.
+There are no limitations on the amount of game sideline coaches at the 14U, high school Varsity and JV levels.